The best Black Friday 2019 deals in Australia

 Never before have we seen a 30% discount on an XPS 13!
 Admittedly it's not the latest model but it still has some powerful innards, powered by an 8th-generation Core i7 processor.
 With a decent amount of system memory and storage, this is a steal at AU$1,699!View Deal

-If you prefer the latest iteration of our favourite Ultrabook, then this configuration is a total of 20% off but you will need to use the checkout code XPSPLUS5 to get the full discount.
-That saves you just under AU$450, which is actually pretty darn good, considering the XPS series hardly ever sees more than 15% off.View Deal
+If you prefer the latest iteration of our favourite Ultrabook, then this configuration is a total of 20% off but you will need to use the checkout code BFXPS20 to get the full discount.
+That saves you just over AU$450, which is actually pretty darn good, considering the XPS series hardly ever sees more than 15% off.View Deal

 Dell XPS 15 | i5 / 8GB / 256GB / GTX 1050 | AU$1,799 (was AU$2,399; save AU$600)

-Note: UPDATE: This Ultrabook was temporarily out of stock but there seems to be a limited quantity back on.
-So if you're keen, get a wriggle on.